martingms/vipsql/README.md

         vim -c 'setlocal buftype=nofile | setlocal ft=sql | VipsqlOpenSession '"$*"
     }

+Or, if you'd prefer that every session gets its own tmp-file:

+    vipsql() {
+        vim -c 'setlocal ft=sql | VipsqlOpenSession '"$*" $(mktemp -t vipsql.XXXXX)
+    }

-All args are redirected to the psql session, so e.g.
+For both of these, args are redirected to the underlying `psql` session, so e.g.

     $ vipsql -d test